Personal statement advice from experts

 Built Environment

-They are looking for students to demonstrate knowledge of and enthusiasm for the built environment industries.
-They want students to show that they understand what the industry is about and what it is about a career in the built environment that excites them. (a lot of people don’t have a clear picture of what ‘built environment’ means, so they would expect that prospective students do understand what the course involves.)
-It’s also good to show how your skills, such as team work or communication, can be applied to your studies.
+Nicki let us know that tutors in her department are looking for students to demonstrate knowledge of and enthusiasm for the built environment industries.
+They want students to show that they understand what the industry is about and what it is about a career in the built environment that excites them.
+(A lot of people don’t have a clear picture of what ‘built environment’ means, so they would expect that prospective students do understand what the course involves.)
+It’s also good to show how your skills, such as teamwork or communication, can be applied to your studies.

 Shona McQuillan